Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 If you are new to programming or a Dev who desires to learn Golang, this is a way you can slowly introduce yourself to the language and understand the basics and how building APIs work in Go.

 It is beginner-friendly, and I explain the function of each line of code so you can understand what the code does.
-You will learn how to build CRUD REST API endpoints, connect to a MongoDB database with Docker, create a server and shut down the server gracefully, test the APIs on Postman and consume the APIs in the Frontend using Go html/templates(HTML, CSS and JavaScript).
+You will learn how to build CRUD REST API endpoints, connect to a MongoDB database with Docker, create a server and shut down the server gracefully, and consume the APIs in the Frontend using Go html/templates(HTML, CSS and JavaScript).

 ## Prerequisite